JaimeRedondo/Mushrooms_Classification/README.md

 Then, we continue running the code Mushrooms_Classification.ipynb to obtain new images (with Data Augmentation) and to train the neural network that will allow us to classify the images of each mushroom among the different types that exist.

-After this, we will test the neural network, and later we choose a photo from the internet and give the trained neural network a photo , this photo will have 3 possible mushrooms as a response with a certain percentage each from highest to lowest on which mushrooms they can be.
+After this, we will test the neural network.
+Later, we will choose a photo from the internet and give it to the trained neural network, this photo will have 3 possible mushrooms as a response with a certain percentage each from highest to lowest on which mushrooms they can be.

-In addition, a Front-End has been created using Streamlit, where you put a photo and automatically you wlll have the 3 mushrooms more similar to that photo with a graphic and its probabilities of being the mushroom given.
-5 photos of the mushroom with the highest percentage probability of being the given photo will also be displayed.
+In addition, a Front-End has been created using Streamlit.
+In order to use this app you should to upload a photo of the mushrooms you want to classify.
+After that, you will have the 3 more similar mushrooms to that photo with a graphic and its probabilities of being the mushroom given.
+8 photos of the mushroom with the highest percentage probability of being the given photo will also be displayed.

 To run the app you need to execute the code, but if you want to run directly the app, in the repo you can find the files used in the app (the model (with the SGD optimizer) and the CSV with the mushrooms_labels).